PaulErpen/auto-ml-exercise-tu-wien/README.md

 The code for the Auto-ML solution is located in the ``AutoML`` directory.
 There are example scripts of how to use all of the three Auto-ML solutions in the training directory.
 For the beijing2.5 data for example, the scripts are located in the ``training/beijing`` directory.
+These scripts also contain comments to explain whats goin on.

 Each script does the following:
 * Load the dataset